This Balsamic Marinated Tri-Tip roast is perfect on the BBQ. It needs at least 12 hours and up to 3 days of marinating time for maximum flavor.

 - ⅓ cup balsamic vinegar

-- 2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil or other oil

-- 6 large cloves garlic crushed
+- 6 large cloves garlic, skins removed crushed

 - 2 teaspoons ground ginger for this dish I like the flavor of dried ginger, if you prefer, you could use fresh, about 1 tablespoon grated

-- 1 teaspoon coarsely ground black pepper
+- 1 teaspoon coarsely ground black pepper or to taste

 Instructions